Andersen Monogatari (TV series)

-Hans Christian Andersen, also known as Paramount Pictures Presents Hans Christian Andersen and known in Japan as Andersen Stories (アンデルセン物語, Anderusen Monogatari), is a Japanese anime anthology series based on the legendary stories of Hans Christian Andersen which aired on Fuji TV from January 3 to December 26, 1971.
-It consists of 52 episodes and was produced by Mushi Production and Zuiyo Enterprise.
+Hans Christian Andersen, also known as Paramount Pictures Presents Hans Christian Andersen and known in Japan as Andersen Stories (アンデルセン物語, Anderusen Monogatari), is a Japanese anime anthology series based on the stories of Hans Christian Andersen which aired on Fuji TV from January 3 to December 26, 1971.
+It consists of 52 episodes and was planned by Zuiyo Enterprise and produced by Mushi Production.

-Third entry in the Calpis Comic Theater, a precursor of the World Masterpiece Theater series.
-Zuiyo Enterprise, would split in 1975 into Nippon Animation Company, Ltd. (which employed some of the anime's production staff and continued with the World Masterpiece Theater franchise) and Zuiyo Company, Ltd., which retained the rights of the series along with Mushi Production.
+The show is a third entry in the Calpis Comic Theater, a precursor of the World Masterpiece Theater series.
+Zuiyo Enterprise would split in 1975 into Nippon Animation Company, Ltd. and Zuiyo Company, Ltd., which retained the rights of the series along with Mushi Production.
+Nippon Animation employed some of the anime's production staff and continued with the World Masterpiece Theater franchise.

 Premise

-The series has been broadcast three years after The World of Hans Christian Andersen (Anderusen Monogatari, 1968), an eponymous and thematically similar feature length movie produced by Toei Animation.
+The series has been broadcast three years after The World of Hans Christian Andersen (Anderusen Monogatari, 1968), an eponymous and thematically similar feature film produced by Toei Animation.
 The film and the series also have in common composer Seiichirō Uno, lyricist Hisashi Inoue, screenplay writer Morihisa Yamamoto and voice actress Eiko Masuyama.

-In the TV series, some Andersen tales were each told in one episode, while others were told over several episodes.
-For a total of 31 storylines spanning 52 episodes.
+In the TV series, some Andersen tales were each told in one episode, while others were told over several episodes, for a total of 31 storylines spanning 52 episodes.

-Two pixies were used as a framing device (a gimmick later reused in Grimm's Fairy Tale Classics).
-The many different staff members were encouraged to vary their styles, often taking liberties.
-Several episodes were serious and dramatic, others light-hearted.
+Two pixies were used as a framing device, which was also done in Grimm's Fairy Tale Classics.
+Many different staff members were encouraged to vary their styles, often taking liberties.
+Several episodes were serious and dramatic, while others were light-hearted.

-In English-speaking countries the series was released in the 1970s by Paramount Television under the title Hans Christian Andersen.
+In English-speaking countries, the series was released in the 1970s by Paramount Television under the title Hans Christian Andersen.
 ATLAB Australia was hired to dub the anime.
 The English adaptation by Noel Judd kept the original jazz-rock Japanese musical score, while often altering some character names and dialogues, sometimes in order to change overly sad endings (as in episode 5).
-Episodes from the English dub are currently extremely difficult to find.
+Episodes from the English dub are currently difficult to find.

-The English adaptation of the series also served as a basis for dubs that aired in other countries outside Japan during the 1980s, such as Italy (in Syndacation), Germany (Sat.1 and Kabel.1), Catalonia (TV3), Bulgaria (BT1), Mexico (XEQ-TV Canal 9), Greece (ERT and ET3), Turkey (TRT) and in the Middle East (Kuwait Television).
+The English adaptation of the series also served as a basis for dubs that aired in other countries outside Japan during the 1980s, such as Italy (in syndication), Germany (Sat.1 and Kabel.1), Catalonia (TV3), Bulgaria (BT1), Mexico (XEQ-TV Canal 9), Greece (ERT and ET3), Turkey (TRT) and in the Middle East (Kuwait Television).

 Synopsis

 In order to sign up to the University of the Fairy Land, it's necessary to collect 101 magic cards that appear out of nowhere when a good deed is performed.
-The pixies Bubbles and Bingo (Candy and Zukko in Japanese), have the opportunity to appear in the world of Andersen's fairy tales to try to modify the endings for the better: they will therefore try to intervene in the plots of fairy tales to change the course, but without much success.
+The pixies Bubbles and Binga (Canty and Zukko in Japanese), have the opportunity to appear in the world of Andersen's fairy tales to try to modify the endings for the better: they will therefore try to intervene in the plots of fairy tales to change the course, but without much success.